 Lack of Broadband Internet Access in the Community

-Very shortly after the COVID-19 pandemic began in spring 2020 when workplaces and schools were transitioning to remote operations, many Lewis County residents found themselves in a challenging position due to lack of sufficient internet speeds at home.
+Very shortly after the COVID-19 pandemic began in the spring of 2020 when workplaces and schools were transitioning to remote operations, many Lewis County residents found themselves in a challenging position due to a lack of sufficient internet speeds at home.
 “Several phone calls came in every week from distraught residents that they couldn’t work from home or their children couldn’t participate in a remote learning environment because they didn’t have fast enough internet speeds,” said Willie Painter, Public Affairs Manager for Lewis County PUD.
-What the PUD started to learn through these phone calls, and later confirmed through a community-wide broadband survey conducted in April 2020 that included a speed test, was that a majority of PUD customers had one or less internet service providers that offered internet in their area, and the internet speeds they had were generally below the Federal Communications Commission’s definition of broadband, which is 25 megabits per second (mbps) download and 3 mbps upload.
-“Many PUD customers called us thinking that the PUD could provide broadband internet, but when I informed them that state law didn’t allow public utility districts to provide retail internet, the typical reaction I received was frustration that their only option were private internet service providers and yet few, if any, private internet service providers served their area,” said Painter.
+What the PUD started to learn through these phone calls, and later confirmed through a community-wide broadband survey conducted in April 2020 that included a speed test, was that a majority of PUD customers had one or fewer internet service providers that offered internet in their area, and the internet speeds they had were generally below the Federal Communications Commission’s definition of broadband, which is 25 megabits per second (Mbps) download and 3 Mbps upload.
+“Many PUD customers called us thinking that the PUD could provide broadband internet, but when I informed them that state law didn’t allow public utility districts to provide retail internet, the typical reaction I received was frustration that their only option was private internet service providers and yet few, if any, private internet service providers served their area,” said Painter.

 The community-wide broadband survey, which was funded by a grant to the PUD from the Washington State Community Economic Revitalization Board and locally promoted by a diverse group of Lewis County citizens, helped to confirm what many in the community already knew: Internet at broadband speeds was only available to a small minority of county residents.
-The survey, which was taken by over 3,300 PUD customers, showed that 77.2% of respondents had internet speeds which don’t meet the definition of broadband.
-Furthermore, a staggering 97.7% of respondents indicated that they believed that internet is an essential utility.
+The survey, which was taken by over 3,300 PUD customers, showed that 77.2% of respondents had internet speeds that don’t meet the definition of broadband.
+Furthermore, a staggering 97.7% of respondents indicated that they believed that the Internet is an essential utility.
 “Other than a select few areas of the county that have private broadband providers that offer their customers high internet speeds, the survey results provided critical data that showed the dire conditions that the majority of PUD customers face with insufficient access,” said Jeff Baine, Lewis County PUD’s Information Systems and Telecommunications Manager.
 Baine led the survey effort, launched a local broadband action team called the “Broadband Champions” which promoted the survey, and has facilitated the subsequent work to design a broadband infrastructure deployment for the entire PUD service territory.

 Solving the Broadband Internet Access Problem